PyStyle/PRefugium/README.md

 Hi,
 welcome to the OS P/Refugium Meta-Interface.
-This is my final project of the the course "Software, Artware, Nowhere", taught by Jonathan Reus and Rosa Menkmann at Leuphana University/HMS in 2017.
+This is my final project of the course "Software, Artware, Nowhere", taught by Jonathan Reus and Rosa Menkmann at Leuphana University/HMS in 2017.
 Feel free to copy and download my code!